auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_04.md

 Write a program that prompts the user to enter the amount of the loan and displays the rate of interest.
 If the amount is less than $10000 or more than $5000000, display a message "Loan cannot be provided."

 Use any selection construct to solve the task.
+The loan amount is guaranteed to be an integer.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the amount of the loan: 10000